sider/sider-docs/docs/custom-rules/introduction-to-custom-rules.md

       - "**/*.html.erb"
       - "**/*.yml"
     message: |
-      Please use “sign in”/“sign out”.
+      Please use "sign in" or "sign out".

-      We use “sign in” instead of “log in” and “sign out” instead of “log out”.
+      We use "sign in" instead of "log in" and "sign out" instead of "log out".
       See the wording policy for details.

       https://docs.example.com/1840